- The SAP APO SNP Transportation Load Builder is an unusual but critical component to SNP.

 I have used Load Xpert screenshots because the application is simple to understand, and the user interface shows very clearly what it is doing.

-One thing which the best of breed load planning applications have in common is they provide a load diagram.
+The best of breed load planning applications have in common is they provide a load diagram.
 Ortec also provides a load diagram, but Load Xpert’s is more interactive and demonstrates the level of detail that the application deals with.
 Ortec is integrated into SAP, and its screens look like the SAP GUI, and that is its principal selling point for SAP clients.

-The type of customers I work with, but also a disadvantage because the SAPGUI is weak compared to every other offering in the marketplace.
+The type of customers I work with but also a disadvantage because the SAPGUI is weak compared to every other offering in the marketplace.
 But Load Xpert is the most interesting application.
 Load Expert also has a product which deals with axle loading and many truck types (not just dry boxes), and they have incorporated some of that functionality in their load builder product.

 Load Xpert provides a very high level of transparency to the load and goes beyond simply loading the equipment and gets into how to load the equipment in a way that maximizes how well the equipment will drive.
-Of the three solutions, Load Xpert is in my view the most advanced and should be investigated by companies that want optimal loads.
+Of the three solutions, Load Xpert is, in my view, the most advanced and should be investigated by companies that want optimal loads.